 Do you need the CCTV footage?

 Think about the damage, how much it will cost to repair and whether you want to claim for it.
-If you claim on your insurance you will have to pay an excess.
-If it’s only a small bit of damage, you might be better chalking it up to bad luck and paying for it out of your own pocket.
+Ask how big your insurance excess is: if it’s only a small bit of damage, it might work out cheaper to chalk it up to bad luck and pay for it out of your own pocket.